mendelgusmao/PHP-HaavokIPC/README.md

 For now 3 drivers are avaliable:

 * FileDriver

-It's the first driver created for PHP-Ghetto-IPC and uses a temporary file for each execution.
+It's the first driver created for GhettoIPC and uses a temporary file for each execution.
 You can configure it in Configuration.php using these constants:

 ```php
 define("GIPC_EXT", ".persistence"); // Filename extension
 define("GIPC_TMP", "/tmp/");        // Temporary directory
 ```

 * MemcacheDriver

 This driver uses memcache and doesn't serializes data before exporting.
 You can configure it using these constants:

 ```php